Encyclopedia of fire safety

 Below is a diagram of an Arduino-based security system.

-List of radioelements
+List of radio elements

-Designation A type Denomination Quantity NoteShopMy notebook
+Designation Type Denomination Quantity NoteShopMy notepad

 Arduino board